I do a lot of couples therapy and there are nine words that are music to my ears.

 “I don’t want anyone to know my (our) business.
 And how could some stranger know anything about me?“

 There’s no getting around this one; at its root is a struggle with fear, shame and immense distrust.
 If you’re 50,000 dollars in debt, if you’ve got an addiction, if you were abused as a child, if you meticulously clean your house at 3:00 am– those things are important for a therapist to know if they are going to be able to help.
 Often that distrust is rooted in the fact that you’ve been hurt.
 And you don’t want to be hurt again.

+Many people keep secrets.
+And yet, secrets have power – a lot of power.
 You may not have wanted to disclose these things for fear of their impact.
 I get it.
-I so get it.
-You’ve managed just fine (or so you think) without going there.
+Hearing yourself say the words and especially admitting something in front of your partner, can be very hard.
 But if your marriage is crumbling, maybe it’s time to consider another strategy for connection — one that is built on more openness and honesty.

 And that can start in couples therapy.

 You can hear more about relationships and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!

 My new book entitled Perfectly Hidden Depression has arrived and you can order here!
 Its message is specifically for those with a struggle with strong perfectionism which acts to mask underlying emotional pain.
 But the many self-help techniques described can be used by everyone who chooses to begin to address emotions long hidden away that are clouding and sabotaging your current life.